eprouveze/buddypress-group-clone/group-clone-for-buddypress/README.md

 ### In BuddyPress Group Management:
 1. Navigate to a group you manage
 2. Go to "Manage" > "Clone"
-3. Enter a name for the new group and click "Clone Group"
+3. Enter a name for the new group and select optional components to clone, such as members, forums, activity, and media.
+4. Click "Clone Group" to complete the process.
+5. The plugin will log any AJAX errors encountered during the cloning process.

 ![BuddyPress Group Clone UI](https://example.com/path-to-your-second-image.png)